 In California, motorists can be prosecuted under this statute even if their blood alcohol concentration was below 0.08%.

-A first, second and third offense under VC 23152a are charged as misdemeanors in California.
+A first, second or third offense under VC 23152a is charged as misdemeanors in California.
 Penalties for a DUI conviction may include:

 - misdemeanor probation,